Limitations and Improvements of the Intelligent Driver Model (IDM): Improvements for the IDM

 We consider several different cases: \begin{itemize}[leftmargin=15pt] \item Assume that at \(t=0\) we have \(v(0)=c > 0\).
 Obviously, for small time the solution of the system is unique as the right hand side is locally Lipschitz-continuous then.
 Either, \(v(t)>0\ \forall t\in[0,T]\).
 Then, there is nothing more to do as we never run into the discontinuity or \(\exists t^{*}\in(0,T]: v(t^{*})=0\).
 We distinguish two cases: \begin{description} \item[\(\xl(t^{*})-x(t^{*})-l\geq s_{0}\):] However, in this case the right hand side has not changed so that the solution still exists and is unique.
-As at that time, the velocity is zero and as the leading car never moves backwards, we can never go into the third case where it would hold \(\xl(t)-x(t)-l<s_{0}\) but only back into the first case with strictly positive velocity.
-In this case, the solution exists and is unique and there is no more to do. \item[\(\xl(t^{*})-x(t^{*})-l< s_{0}\):] Then, the velocity of the follower is zero and the solution then can only go into the second case when the leader's position \(\xl\) increases, we are automatically left with the case that either we stay in the third case or that we move back to the second case.
+As at that time, the velocity is zero and as the leading car never moves backwards (by the assumption on the leader's velocity/acceleration, we can never go into the third case where it would hold \(\xl(t)-x(t)-l<s_{0}\) but only back into the first case with strictly positive velocity.
+In this case, the solution exists and is unique. \item[\(\xl(t^{*})-x(t^{*})-l< s_{0}\):] Then, the velocity of the follower is zero and we can only switch into the second case when the leader's position \(\xl\) increases, we are automatically left with the case that either we stay in the third case or that we move back to the second case.
 The second case, however, was already treated previously. \end{description} \item Assume that we have \(v(0)=0\).
-Then, we are either in item one or two of the previous case and are done. \end{itemize} As all of these changes only depend on the leader's trajectory \(\xl\) which is given independent on the status of the follower, we can conclude the existence and uniqueness of a solution. \end{proof} \begin{example}[The discontinuous improvement] In \crefrange{fig:discontinuous_0}{fig:discontinuous_2} we illustrate the dynamics of leader and follower for the discontinuous improvement proposed in \cref{theo:IDM_discontinuous}.
+Then, we are either in item one or two of the previous case and are done. \end{itemize} As all of these changes only depend on the leader's trajectory \(\xl\) and velocity \(\vl\) which is given independent on the status of the follower, and we can conclude the existence and uniqueness of a solution.

+The lower bound on the distance follows by the argument that the distance between follower and leader can only decrease if the followers velocity is not zero.
+However, then, we are in the ``classical'' IDM model and can apply exactly the reasoning of the proof of \cref{theo:classical_IDM_safety_distance}. \end{proof} \begin{example}[The discontinuous improvement] In \crefrange{fig:discontinuous_0}{fig:discontinuous_2} we illustrate the dynamics of leader and follower for the discontinuous improvement proposed in \cref{theo:IDM_discontinuous}.
 Here, the velocity can become zero and stay zero for an amount of time dependent on the leaders velocity/position, but remains nonnegative.
 If the spacing between the two cars is large enough, the follower immediately speeds up and does not let the gap increase too much.

 \end{example}